Nicolas Lhernould

-Nicolas Pierre Jean Lhernould (born 23 March 1975) is a French-born priest of the Catholic Church who has been appointed Bishop of Constantine, Algeria.
+Nicolas Pierre Jean Lhernould (born 23 March 1975) is a French-born prelate of the Catholic Church who has been archbishop of Tunis since 2024.
+He was Bishop of Constantine in Algeria from 2020 to 2024.
+He has worked in Tunisia since 2005.

 Biography

 Nicolas Lhernould was born on 23 March 1975 in Courbevoie, on the outskirts of Paris.
-He attended the Lycée Sainte-Marie in Neuilly and made his first trip to Tunisia as part of group of young teachers.
+He attended the Lycée Sainte-Marie in Neuilly.
+He made his first trip to Tunisia in 1994 as part of group of young teachers sent by the Lycée.
 He obtained a licentiate in sociology from the University of Paris-Nanterre in 1995 and a master's degree in econometrics in 1996, and then a degree in social sciences from the École Normale Supérieure de Cachan in 1997.
-He then taught mathematics in Tunisia for two years.
+He returned to Tunisia in 1997 for a two-year stint teaching mathematics in Marianist schools.
+While there he asked to be prepared for the local priesthood, making him one of the minority of priests there who were not members of a religious congregation.

-In 1999, he entered the Pontifical French Seminary in Rome representing the Archdiocese of Tunis.
-He was ordained a priest of the Archdiocese of Tunis on 22 May 2004.
-He completed his theological studies, he obtained, a bachelor's degree in theology at the Pontifical Gregorian University in 2003 and a licenciate in sciences and patristic theology at the Patristic Institute Augustinianum in 2006, writing a study of the sermons of Fulgentius of Ruspe.
+Beginning in 1999, he lived at the Pontifical French Seminary in Rome under sponsorship of the Archdiocese of Tunis.
+After completing his theological studies, he earned a bachelor's degree in theology at the Pontifical Gregorian University in 2003 and he was ordained a priest of the Archdiocese of Tunis on 22 May 2004.
+He then earned a licenciate in sciences and patristic theology at the Patristic Institute Augustinianum in 2006, writing a study of the sermons of Fulgentius of Ruspe.

-In Tunisia, he was pastor of Sousse, Monastir and Mahdia in the southern part of the country from 2005 to 2012.
-He was pastor of Sainte-Jeanne d'Arc in Tunis and vicar general of the diocese from 2012 to 2019.
-From 2009 to 2014 he was President of the Association of "Center of Studies of Carthage".
+In Tunisia, he was pastor of Sousse, Monastir, and Mahdia in the southern part of the country from 2005 to 2012.
+He was pastor of Sainte-Jeanne d'Arc parish in Tunis and vicar general of the diocese from 2012 to 2019.
+From 2009 to 2014 he was president of the Association of the Carthage Study Center (Center d'Études de Catharge), a research library and conference center.

 In July 2019 he was appointed to a five-year term as national director for Tunisia of the Pontifical Mission Societies.

-Pope Francis appointed him Bishop of Constantine on 9 December 2019.
-The nomination makes him the youngest French bishop.
+Pope Francis appointed him bishop of Constantine on 9 December 2019.
+At the time he was the youngest French bishop.
+His episcopal consecration in the Cathedral of Saint Vincent de Paul in Tunis by Cardinal Cristóbal López Romero, Archbishop of Rabat, on 8 February 2020 was the first in Tunisia since 1962.
+He was installed as bishop in the Basilica of St. Augustine in Annaba on 29 February.

+Pope Francis named him archbishop of Tunis on 4 April 2024.
+Lhernould was installed in the Cathedral of Saint Vincent de Paul and Saint Olive of Tunis there on 8 June.

+He was elected to a three-year term as vice-president of the Regional Episcopal Conference of North Africa (CERNA) in February 2022.